 Getting Nvidia drivers to work

 By default, the eOS installation will run the Nvidia graphics card with open source Nouveau drivers.
 These drivers allow the machine to run, but performance is not optimal, and most importantly wake from suspend will not work.
 According to the Ubuntu Forums, it is expected that wake from suspend will not work with the nouveau drivers and this particular graphics card.
-One perfectly fine option, is to stick with the nouveau drivers and just disable suspend in the settings, and never plan to suspend the machine when using it.
+One perfectly fine option, is to stick with the nouveau drivers and just disable suspend in the settings, and plan to not suspend the machine when using it.
 In this configuration, the laptop works great for internet browsing, watching YouTube videos, and basic computer usage.

 Alternatively, to get wake from suspend to work properly, you would use the proprietary Ndivia 340 driver.
 However, the Nvidia 340 driver is end of life and no longer supported by Nvidia, and if you try to install it through the App Center, the download will fail.
 Moreover, attempting to install the driver will leave the drivers partially installed, and you will be unable to log in from the login screen, and instead will be stuck in an endless login loop.